vkbo/vkbo/python_style.md

 flake8 . --count --ignore E221,E226,E228,E241 --max-line-length=99 --show-source --statistics
 ```

-The Python extension in VSCode extension can be set up for real-time linting in the editor.
+The Python extension in VSCode can be set up for real-time linting with flake8 in the editor.

 ### Ignored Errors

-The ignored errors are all `pycodestyle` errors, documented
+The ignored errors in the commands above are all `pycodestyle` errors, documented
 [here](https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes).

 Two of the ignored errors are due to the relaxed restriction I generally have on column alignment,